OCA/odoo-community.org/the-association/Bylaws.rst

 The Board is composed of 5 to 9 Delegates elected by the Delegate Assembly.

+An existing Board Member must have attended 80 % of the board meetings during its term to be a candidate for a re-election.

 The Board will appoint at least:

 * A president